Eradicate Victim Mentality in Your Daughters

 Life is unfair, but it’s unfair a lot of the time for many people.
 It isn’t just you.
 There are bad things that happen in life.
 It could be that you’re a victim of a sexual assault, a home invasion, or some other crime.
 When this happens to you, you have a right to feel aggrieved.
 You are right to believe it was out of your control because it was; this has happened to you without your consent.
 It’s not your fault, and any suggestion otherwise is false.

-It’s normal to feel sorry for yourself sometimes.
+I agree that it is normal to feel sorry for yourself sometimes.
 It’s normal to feel powerless when faced with a challenge or the change when faced with divorce, bereavement, or otherwise.

 But the victim mentality is a chronic condition.
 Moreover, it is a death blow to raise strong independent daughters, we must escape victim mentality in our momming.
 For their sake.